National Child Sexual Exploitation Response Unit

 Cody’s Choices and Deans Choices are our interactive discussion tools aimed at 1:1 and group work with young people looking at risk scenarios and making choices.
 The accompanying comprehensive facilitator packs makes the delivery of this resource easy for practitioners to pick up and get started with.
 Available to Gold members only

 Say Something if you See Something (SSSS) is the community awareness programme.
 A resource which includes sample letters, posters, leaflets, documents and training aimed at the hotel and licensing trade, taxi drivers, small licensed and unlicensed businesses and the sports arena.
 Two hotel chains and many Local Authorities/ forces have adopted the SSSS campaign.
-A community campaign available from our ‘public resources’ section on the website: resources.nwgnetwork.org/
+A community campaign available from our public website: http://www.stop-cse.org/ssss/

 Say Something is a national service that seeks to raise awareness amongst young people of the risks and dangers of CSE and provide advice on how to keep safe and where to seek support.
 The service provides young people with a means of reporting CSE through a free, 24/7, anonymous helpline provided by Missing People.
 The service offers a complimentary and unique additional service, through an anonymous reporting mechanism for young people alongside balancing support and safeguarding them.
 The helpline will signpost and/or refer young people to relevant local services.
 Missing People send disclosed information about child sexual exploitation to relevant statutory agencies and expect an appropriate local safeguarding response.
 The charity also helps the person reporting to be safe, and access support where needed.
 The helpline number is 116 000.
-A community campaign available from our ‘public resources’ section on the website: resources.nwgnetwork.org/
+A community campaign available from our young persons website: http://faceup2it.org and resources to support your work from our online shop: https://resources.nwgnetwork.org/categories/shop

 AsK UK is a sexual health information app, the content of which is based on the NeedTayKnow app created by NHS Tayside & Faff Digital.
 Young people in Tayside were also instrumental in the development of the app & providing feedback at every stage.
 Content includes: Are you ready?
 Are you at risk?
 Find help, Sexual health, contraception and pregnancy.
 Downloadable FREE from your App Store.